ros2/rosidl_typesupport/rosidl_typesupport_c/QUALITY_DECLARATION.md

 This package requires that all changes occur through a pull request.

 ### Contributor Origin [2.ii]
- This package has a confirmation of contributor origin policy, which can be found in [CONTRIBUTING](../CONTRIBUTING.md)
+ This package uses DCO as its confirmation of contributor origin policy.
+ More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]